lerna-lite/lerna-lite/packages/version/README.md

 # in this case, a non-breaking feat would always be a patch bump
 # 0.1.0 --> 0.1.1
 ```

+### `--push-tags-one-by-one`

+This option will push all git tags one by one to overcome a GitHub limitation, which can happen when using `independent` mode and too many tags are pushed at once.

+> **Note** please be aware that there is a performance impact to push each tag one at a time since this action is purposely limited to a concurrency of 1.

 ### `--remote-client <type>`